-Buy to let is a business, and as a business owner, making a profit is a priority (unless you are a landlord for purely altruistic reasons!).
+Buy to let is a business, and as a business owner, making a profit is a priority.
 Rental yield is one of those terms bandied about in landlord circles, but would-be landlords are not always sure what it means.
 In this article, we aim to give you an easy-to-understand explanation of rental yields, so you can work out if a rental property is making a reasonable profit.

 What is the Gross Rental Yield?